DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-03-31-adding-an-accredited-provider-when-javascript-is-unavailable.md

 When the user continues without JavaScript, we show:

-- the number of results and the search term in the heading - for example, “7 results found for ‘Manchester’”
+- the number of results and the search term in the heading - for example, “7 results found for ‘manchester’”
 - a way to change the search if the accredited provider they are looking for is not listed or if there are too many results
 - a list of radio options matching their search query - we limit this list to 15 items